ksnof/C-Primer-Plus-Exercise_Code/README.md

-# C_Programming
+# C-Primer-Plus-Exercise_Code
-I‘m studying C Proramming language and this repository is used to help me to record the codes
+This repository is used to record my code for the post book exercises for "C Primer Plus "